dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ... but sometimes you just want to show something like web, or quake *just working* while the network is under load, and flent is great for that.

+## Conclusion

+Don't engineer to the test!
+DO test stuff as repeatably as possible.
+Find workloads you want to simulate and file bugs and submit patches to the [github repo for flent](https://github.com/tohojo/flent)!
+The network you might save is your own.